Managed backup – How to prevent ransomware: “Your personal files are encrypted”

 Ransomware is often spread through phishing emails that contain malicious attachments or through drive-by downloading.
 Drive-by downloading occurs when a user unknowingly visits an infected website and then malware is downloaded and installed without the user’s knowledge.

 Crypto ransomware, a malware variant that encrypts files, is spread through similar methods and has also been spread through social media, such as Web-based instant messaging applications.
 Additionally, newer methods of ransomware infection have been observed.
-For example, vulnerable Web servers have been exploited as an entry point to gain access into an organization’s network. [reference]
+For example, vulnerable Web servers have been exploited as an entry point to gain access to an organization’s network. [reference]

 Other types of messages displayed by Ransomware